Limited voting: 'Fixed Ratio' or closed-list version of Limited Vote

 The electoral system whereby two seats are assigned to the leading party-list and one seat to the second-placed party-list normally has the same result as limited vote with two votes per voter for three seats.
 It is used for the Senate of Argentina and 96 out of 128 seats for the Senate of Mexico, as well as the Senate of Bolivia until 2005.
 A similar system was used for the Bolivian Constituent Assembly elections of 2 July 2006.
+Part of the Parliament of Singapore is made up of MPs who finished second in their respective constituencies.